zhangjiwei-japan/cross-modal-visual-audio-retrieval/README.md

 ```

 ## Evelation:
-we use MAP as metrics to evaluate our architecture, when the system generates a ranked list in one modality for a query in another modality.
+we use mAP as metrics to evaluate our architecture, when the system generates a ranked list in one modality for a query in another modality.
 Those documents in the ranked list with the same class are regarded as relevant or correct.
 |Datasets    | Audio2Visual| Visual2Audio  | mAP |
 | --------   | -----    | -----  |  -----  |
 |#AVE      | ~0.444  | ~0.455 | ~0.450|